 Any person, firm or corporation violating any of the provisions of these rules and regulations shall be charged with a violation and may be subject to a fine not to exceed \$500.00 per day for each such violation.
 The Department of Labor shall impose said fine on the installer of new construction or the owner/user of existing boilers or pressure vessels as provided for in R.I.
-Gen. Laws § 28-25-16.
+Gen. Laws § Section-28-25-16 of the Act.
 Each day of such operation in violation of the provisions shall be considered a separate offense.

-2.6 EXISTING INSTALLATION: POWER BOILERS
+2.6 EXISTING INSTALLATION: SECTION 1 - POWER BOILERS